Psychotherapy & Counselling

 How to Get Started

-Please either email me or use the contact form below to send an enquiry.
-I aim to respond within 24 hours, Monday through Friday.
+Please email me or use the contact form below to send an enquiry.
+I aim to respond within 24 hours, Monday to Friday.

 Initial Appointment

-The initial appointment is an opportunity to discuss the issues that led you to contact me and to consider the possibility of working together.
+The initial appointment allows us to discuss the concerns that led you to contact me and to consider working together.
+The fee is £70.

-If you would like to speak with me before setting up an appointment, I am happy to have a 15 to 20-minute telephone conversation.
+If you would like to speak before scheduling an appointment, I am happy to offer a 15 to 20-minute telephone conversation.

 ...........

-Furthermore, I do not provide therapy services or consultancy through insurance companies, Employee Assistance Programmes (EAPs), or therapy subscription platforms.
+I also do not provide therapy or consultancy through insurance companies, Employee Assistance Programmes (EAPs), or therapy subscription platforms.